Baltimore biodefense executives face grilling in Congress over botched production of J&J vaccine

 Johnson & Johnson did not immediately respond to a request for comment Wednesday.

 Johnson & Johnson relied on Emergent as its only domestic manufacturer of coronavirus vaccine.
-The manufacturing shutdown at Emergent, triggered by a cross-contamination incident with AstraZeneca vaccine in March and a subsequent Food and Drug Administration inspection that found a multitude of problems, has cut off supply in the United States of the single-shot vaccine.
+The manufacturing shutdown at Emergent, triggered by a cross-contamination incident with the AstraZeneca vaccine in March and a subsequent Food and Drug Administration inspection that found a multitude of problems, has cut off supply in the United States of the single-shot vaccine.

 Another report in June 2020 performed for the Trump administration by a consultant said Emergent’s vaccine operations were put at significant risk by the need to rapidly add new workers and cited a lower-level risk associated with Emergent’s ``outdated'' facilities.

-Rep. James E. Clyburn, Chairman of the select subcommittee on the coronavirus crisis, and Rep. Carolyn B. Maloney, Chairwoman of the House Committee on Oversight and Reform, launched an investigation April 19 and invited Emergent’s CEO Robert G. Kramer and founder and Executive Chairman, Fuad El-Hibri, to testify.
+Rep. James E. Clyburn, chairman of the select subcommittee on the coronavirus crisis, and Rep. Carolyn B. Maloney, chairwoman of the House Committee on Oversight and Reform, launched an investigation April 19 and invited Emergent’s CEO, Robert G. Kramer, and founder and executive chairman, Fuad El-Hibri, to testify.

 Kramer was expected to explain to the committee how Emergent has responded to the crisis at the plant and how it is working with the FDA to get operations back on track.